The double shuffle relations for multiple Eisenstein series: A relationship between multiple Eisenstein series and the Goncharov coproduct

-Here the second sum (relating to $k_i$) of the formula in Proposition~\ref{3_7} differs from that of the formula in Proposition~\ref{2_3}, but apparently it is the same because binomial coefficient terms allow us to take $k_i\ge n_i$ for $t_1\le i \le r$ without $i=q_1,\ldots,q_h$, and by the relation \eqref{eq2_5} it turns out that the coefficient of $g_{k_{q_1},\ldots,k_{q_h}}(q)$ becomes 0 if $k_{q_j}=1$ for some $1\le j\le h$.
-With this the statement follows from Propositions~\ref{2_2} and \ref{3_5}. $ $
+Here the second sum (relating to $k_i$) of the formula in Proposition \ref{3_11} differs from that of the formula in Proposition \ref{2_5}, but apparently it is the same because binomial coefficient terms allow us to take $k_i\ge n_i$ for $t_1\le i \le r$ with $i\neq q_1,\ldots,q_h$, and by Lemma \ref{2_4} it turns out that the coefficient of $g_{k_{q_1},\ldots,k_{q_h}}(q)$ becomes 0 if $k_{q_j}=1$ for some $1\le j\le h$.
+With this, the statement follows from Propositions \ref{2_2} and \ref{3_8}. \end{proof}

-We remark that the binomial coefficients in Proposition~\ref{3_7} essentially arise from the formula (I6) obtained from the shuffle product (I2), and the binomial coefficients in Proposition~\ref{2_3} are caused by the partial fraction decomposition.
-Thus a well-known similarity between the shuffle product (I2) and the partial fraction decomposition is an only exposition of Theorem~\ref{1_1} so far.